valginer0/RAGVenture/README.md

    [
      {
        "name": "Airbnb",
+       "description": "Marketplace for unique accommodations",
-       "description": "Founded in August of 2008 and based in San Francisco, California, Airbnb is a trusted community marketplace for people to list, discover, and book unique accommodations around the world.", "category": "Marketplace",
+       "long_desc": "Founded in August of 2008 and based in San Francisco, California, Airbnb is a trusted community marketplace for people to list, discover, and book unique accommodations around the world.
+The platform connects hosts and travelers, offering unique spaces for memorable experiences.", "category": "Marketplace",
        "year": "2008"
      },
      {
        "name": "Dropbox",
+       "description": "Cloud storage and synchronization",
-       "description": "Dropbox is a file hosting service that offers cloud storage, file synchronization, and client software.", "category": "Enterprise Software",
+       "long_desc": "Dropbox is a file hosting service that offers cloud storage, file synchronization, and client software.
+The service enables users to store and share files across devices, with features for both individual users and enterprise customers.", "category": "Enterprise Software",
        "year": "2007"
      }